r4victor/tenthousandmeters/content/blog/python_bts_03.md

 What's the benefit of having distinct initialization phases?
 In a nutshell, it allows to tune CPython more easily.
 For example, one may set a custom memory allocator in the `preinitialized` state or override the path configuration in the `core_initialized` state.
 Of course, CPython itself doesn't need to tune anything.
 Such capabilities are important to the users of the Python/C API who extend and embed Python.
 [PEP 432](https://www.python.org/dev/peps/pep-0432/) and [PEP 587](https://www.python.org/dev/peps/pep-0587/) explain in greater detail why having multi-phase initialization is a good idea.

-The `pymain_init` function mostly deals with the preinitialization and calls `Py_InitializeFromConfig(&config)` in the end to perform the core and the main phases of the initialization:
+The `pymain_init()` function mostly deals with the preinitialization and calls `Py_InitializeFromConfig()` in the end to perform the core and the main phases of the initialization:

 ```C
 static PyStatus